Ottilie Markholt: Biography

-Ottilie Lou Markholt (née Kepner) was born in Candle, Alaska, on February 25, 1916, to Alfred Silverthorne Kepner, a territorial judge, and Clara Reissennweber Kepner, a schoolteacher from Chicago.
+Ottilie Lou Markholt (née Kepner) was born in Candle, Territory of Alaska, on February 25, 1916, to Alfred Silverthorne Kepner, a territorial judge, and Clara Reissennweber Kepner, a schoolteacher from Chicago.
 She moved to Seattle with her family in 1921 and graduated as valedictorian from West Seattle High School in 1933.

 Markholt first became involved in left wing organizing as a student at the University of Washington from 1933 to 1935.
 In 1935, she joined the Young Communist League and dropped out of college to devote more time to labor organizing.
 In December 1935, Ottilie married Bob Dombroff, a sailor and member of the Communist Party.
 The couple had two sons, Bob and Lee, born in 1937 and 1939 respectively.
 Markholt and Dombroff divorced in 1941.

 After divorcing Dombroff, Markholt moved to Tacoma and began working for the Tacoma Metal Trades Council in 1943.
 Markholt became involved in OPEIU, local 23, and began working for the union as an office secretary in 1949.
 She held this job until her retirement in 1981.

 In 1943, Ottilie married Halvor Markholt, a timekeeper at the shipyards whom she had met through Local 23.
 Both Ottilie and her children assumed his last name, and in 1945, the family moved to a farm south of Tacoma.
 The couple divorced in 1953.
 As a single mother, Markholt worked hard to tend to the farm and provide for her children while money was extremely tight.